Ferdinando Paer: Career

 In 1809, he composed his most famous opera, Agnese, a dramma semiserio per musica in two acts.
 Its success spread throughout Europe, and it was performed at the most important theatres (Milan, Naples, Rome, Vienna, London and Paris).
 It had a deep influence on the following generations of composers and aroused the admiration of many celebrated musicians and musical critics such as Stendhal, Berlioz, Castil-Blaze and Chopin.
 The primary reason for this success is most certainly the high quality of the music involved, but the dramaturgical structure also presents significant material such as the mad scene involving Agnese's father Uberto (bass).

-In 1812, he succeeded Spontini as conductor of the Opéra-Italien in Paris.
+In 1812, he succeeded Gaspare Spontini as conductor of the Opéra-Italien in Paris.
 He retained this post after the Restoration while accepting those of chamber composer to the king and conductor of the private orchestra of the Duke of Orléans.
-In 1823, he retired from the Opéra-Italien and was succeeded by Rossini.
+In 1823, he retired from the Opéra-Italien and was succeeded by Gioachino Rossini.
 It was around this time that he taught composition to the young Franz Liszt.
 In 1831, he was elected to the Académie des Beaux-Arts, and in 1832 was appointed conductor of the royal orchestra of King Louis Philippe.

 In 1824, he was parodied by Daniel Auber in the role of Signor Astucio in Le concert à la cour.

-He died at 67 in Paris in 1839.
+During the 1820s, Paër's success both as a composer and teacher were being frustrated with the presence of Giacomo Rossini and influence of writer Marie-Henri Beyle.
+Rossini, having left his appointment at the Italian Theater of Paris[fr] in 1826, had left Paër in charge of the failing theatre.
+In 1827, he was fired from his position but later issued an open letter, "M. Paër, ex-directeur du Théâtre de l'Opéra Italien, à MM. les Dilettanti," detailing his self-defense.

+In 1831, Paër was quickly employed in the Académie des Beaux-Arts and became a strong contributor to the opera culture at the Opéra-Comique alongside colleagues like Daniel Auber and Felice Blangini.

+For the remainder of his life, he would many different appointments in institutions of musical education.
+However, in 1834 Paer would premiere one of the last operas which would bestow upon him great public success.
+Namely, his comic opera, Un caprice de femme, premiered at the Opéra-Comique in 1834.

+On May 3, 1839 Paër died in his Paris apartment at the age of 67, and had his funeral conducted at the Church of Saint-Roch three days later.